Lewisburg Armory

-The Lewisburg Armory is a historic National Guard armory in East Buffalo Township, Union County, Pennsylvania.
+The Lewisburg Armory is a historic National Guard armory in East Buffalo Township, Union County, Pennsylvania near Lewisburg.

 It was added to the National Register of Historic Places in 1991.

 History and architectural features

 Built in 1938, this historic structure is an "I-plan" building consisting of a two-story administration section with one-story wings, a one-and-one-half-story drill hall, and a two-story stable.
 The building was built with brick and concrete block, and was designed in the Moderne style.
 The administration section has a hipped roof; the drill hall has an arched roof and stable a flat roof.

 It was added to the National Register of Historic Places in 1991.